johanberntsson/ozmoo/documentation/manual/manual.md

 - Building a game as a d81 disk image.
 This means there is room for any size of game on a single disk.
 A d81 disk image can be used to create a disk for a 1581 drive or it can be used with an SD2IEC device or, of course, an emulator.
 Ozmoo uses the 1581 disk format's partitioning mechanism to protect the game data from being overwritten, which means you can safely use the game disk for game saves as well, thus eliminating the need for disk swapping when saving/restoring.
 - Using an REU (Ram Expansion Unit) for caching.
 The REU can also be used to play a game built for a dual disk drive system with just one drive.
 - Adding a loader which shows an image while the game loads (C64 and Plus/4 only).
-- Undo support if enough additional memory can be allocated from an RAM Expansion Unit (REU).
+- Undo support if enough additional memory can be allocated from a RAM Expansion Unit (REU).

 ## Limitations